 After you finish choosing and purchasing your domain name, your website can go live!

-How to host your own website on a Windows, Macintosh, or Linux device
+How to host a website on a Windows, Macintosh, or Linux device

-Do you want to learn how to host your own website?
-If you’re up for the challenge, this section covers what it takes to self-host a website with a Windows, Macintosh, or Linux device.
+Do you want to learn how to host a website on your own computer?
+Next in our website hosting guide, we'll cover what it takes to self-host a website with a Windows, Macintosh, or Linux device.
 Learn about what you’ll need to do to make your site live.

 1. Research WAMP, MAMP, or LAMP software